alexwlchan/alexwlchan.net/src/_drafts/working-with-large-s3-objects.md

 >
 > Return the new absolute position.

-This hints at the key part of doing streaming I/O: we need to know how far through the stream we are.
+This hints at the key part of doing selective reads: we need to know how far through we are.
-What part of the stream are we currently looking at?
+What part of the object are we currently looking at?
 When we open a file on disk, the OS handles that for us -- but in this case, we'll need to track it ourselves.

 This is what a seek() method might look like: